Rafał Pietrzak

-Rafał Pietrzak (born 30 January 1992) is a Polish professional footballer who plays as a defender for I liga club Wieczysta Kraków.
+Rafał Pietrzak (born 30 January 1992) is a Polish professional footballer who plays as a defender for III liga club Wieczysta Kraków II.
 Besides Poland, he has played in Belgium.

-Career

-Club
+Club career

 Pietrzak was born in Sosnowiec.
 In August 2010, he joined Górnik Zabrze on a one-year loan from Zagłębie Sosnowiec.
 In June 2011, he permanently signed with Górnik Zabrze.

 In August 2011, he was loaned to Piast Gliwice on a one-year deal.

+International career

+Pietrzak was a part of the Poland national under-19 team.